KoffeeJava/koffeejava.github.io/index.md

 Where all off my stuff I make is at!

 ## [Random Stuff](/rand)
 Where I find random stuff on the internet.
-Some useful, some weird.
+Basicly a directory containing stuff I want.